 Freeport High School Honors Ferguson

+"It doesn't get bigger or better than this," said Ferguson.
+"It is an incredible feeling to come back my high school and see my own name on the front of the school.
+I owe a lot to this place and to my coach.
+I intend to come back here as often as I can and support Freeport High."

+"We're proud of him," said Coach Cellan.
+Freeport High School boasts three players in the NFL.
+In addition to Ferguson, linebackers Morlon Greenwood (Houston) and Clifton Smith (Cleveland) began their careers at Freeport High.

-New York City- Freeport High School honored New York Jets' rookie D'Brickashaw Ferguson Monday with a large banner that was unveiled by Freeport High School and Freeport School District administration.
-The banner was donated by the Jets.
+Freeport High School honored New York Jets' rookie D'Brickashaw Ferguson with a large banner donated by the Jets on Monday.

-Ferguson, a three-year Freeport starter, was a standout two-way lineman who earned both SuperPrep All-American and PrepStar All-American honors and was rated by SuperPrep as the top offensive lineman in New York.
-In addition, Ferguson received the Thorpe Award as Nassau County's top player, the first lineman to win the award since 1979 and was Newsday's All-State honoree after recording 55 tackles, six sacks and eight quarterback hurries as a defensive end his senior year.
+Ferguson, a three year Freeport starter, was a standout two-way lineman who earned both SuperPrep *All-America and PrepStar All-Americanhonors and was rated by *SuperPrep as the top offensive lineman in New York.
+In addition, Ferguson received the Thorpe Award as Nassau County's top player, the first lineman to win the award since 1979 and was Newsdays All-State honoree after recording 55 tackles, six sacks and eight quarterback hurries as a defensive end his senior year.

 Ferguson was selected by the Jets in the first round (fourth overall) of the 2006 Draft.
 He attended the University of Virginia and became the first player in UVA history to start in four bowl games at left tackle and earned first-team All-ACC honors while starting in every game of his career.